Land Use

 Strawberry Creek

-The Strawberry Creek Restoration Program begun in 1987, aims to eliminate harmful discharges to the Creek and provides hands-on training in restoration for university and K-12 students.
-The program also works to restore three designated Natural Areas on Campus (the Grinnell, the Goodspeed, and the Wickson) through weed removal and native plant re-vegetation.
-The Strawberry Creek Restoration Program thrives today due to the donated labor and funds of students, staff, and faculty as well as alumni and campus neighbors.
-There is also a native plant nursery and garden to support the restoration of Strawberry Creek.
-Visit the Creeks of UC Berkeley website.
+The Strawberry Creek Restoration Program, begun in 1987, aims to eliminate harmful discharges to the Creek, and provides hands-on restoration training for university and K-12 students.
+The program also works to restore three designated Natural Areas on Campus (the Grinnell, the Goodspeed, and the Wickson) via weed removal and native plant re-vegetation.
+The Strawberry Creek Restoration Program thrives today due to the donated labor and funds of students, staff, faculty, alumni, campus neighbors, and a native plant nursery/garden.
+Visit the Creeks of UC Berkeleywebsite.